- All Graduate Program Proposals

 - For any graduate degree, only grades of C or higher in any course may be used to fulfill degree requirements, including the minimum total credits required for the degree.

-- A new program proposal must include a Bulletin description in the proper format.
+- A new program proposal must include a Graduate Bulletin listing in the proper format.

 - A program change proposal must include the complete and current version of the graduate program’s Bulletin description, marked with the proposed changes (for example, using “Track Changes” in Word).
 These changes must remain tracked throughout the curricular review process.
 Review the current description thoroughly not only for changes needed as part of the program change proposal being developed, but also for other updates that may be timely.
 Academic policy changes by Graduate Council subsequent to the last version of the Bulletin description for the program must be reflected in the revised description.